 Best Air Compressor for 3/8” and 1/2” Impact Wrench

 For 3/8” and ½” impact wrench, my first recommendation is the Makita MAC5200 Big Bore 3.0 HP Air compressor which comes with a 6.5 CFM rating at 90 PSI.
-But if you use only the 3/8” impact wrench, then you can buy Makita MAC700 Big Bore 2.0 HP.
-Although there are other Quiet and Portable Compressor available, these two from Makita is more reliable than them.
+Although there are other Quiet and Portable Compressor available, this one from Makita is more reliable than them.
 I will talk about them later in this article.

 Makita MAC5200 Review – Why it is My First Choice